-Justice Probe Into Bias At Tech Companies Should Include Democrats, California AG Says
+DOJ Probe Into Bias At Tech Companies Should Include Democrats, California AG Says

 According to the Justice official, the meeting had been discussed among a small group of attorneys general before being announced last week.
 Since then, "the interest has been overwhelming" and attorneys general of both parties have inquired about participation and received the same acknowledgement of receipt, the official said.

 So far, the only attorney general to confirm to NPR his plans to attend is Texas Republican Ken Paxton.
-His spokesman Marc Rylander said in a statement:
+Spokesman Marc Rylander said in a statement:

 "We look forward to participating in the DOJ's upcoming discussion regarding growing concerns that conservative voices are being suppressed on several social media platforms.
 This matter involves both the central tenets of our country's free market economy and the guaranteed freedom of speech.
 We must work together to ensure that online economic competition operates fairly and transparently, so that Americans across the political spectrum can make informed choices and the public discourse can flourish."